Best water bottle for MTB – stay properly hydrated without a riding pack

 Lacks a valve option

-The Elite Fly claims to be the most popular water bottle in professional cycling, and it’s easy to see why.
-Made with 30 percent less plastic than the average bottle, according to Elite, the 19oz version weighs just 54g, which is a little more than half the weight of comparable cycling water bottles.
+The Elite Fly water bottle represents tremendous value for a bottle that is claimed to be the most popular water bottle in professional cycling.
+It’s made with 30 percent less plastic than the average bottle, and according to Elite, the 19oz version weighs just 54g, which is a little more than half the weight of most comparable cycling water bottles.

-There are tons of different colors and designs to choose from, including designs from the three cycling Grand Tours.
-With 25oz and 32oz sizes available, you’ll have plenty of options for all kinds of cycling from road racing, to MTB and gravel riding.
+There are different colors to choose from with 25oz and 32oz sizes available, so you’ll have a versatile bottle suitable for all kinds of cycling from MTB and gravel riding to road racing at a bargain price.

 Camelbak Podium Dirt